Full-Form of SIP (Systematic Investment Plan)

 How does it Work?

-- When an investor pays the amount to the Mutual Fund, the fund allocates the units (like shares in the company) to the payer, at the price, which is known as Net Asset Value or NAV.
-NAV depends on the market sentiments and investor gets more units if the NAV is low and gets a smaller number of units when the market is rising.
+- When an investor pays the amount to the Mutual Fund, the fund allocates the units (like shares in the company) to the payer, at a price, which is known as Net Asset Value or NAV.
+NAV depends on the market sentiments, and the investor gets more units if the NAV is low and gets a smaller number of units when the market is rising.

 - This increase and decrease of NAV result in averaging of the investments, which helps the investor to get good long term returns as compared to risky short-term gains.
 This concept in the mutual fund industry is known as averaging the cost of investments or the power of averaging.

 - As the fund gets accumulated and re-invested, the investor enjoys another benefit of SIP, which is known as the power of compounding.